-As international art consultants, Artelier specialises in curating art for luxury residences, yachts, and corporate contexts.
+As corporate art consultants, Artelier specialises in curating art for luxury residences, yachts, and corporate contexts.
 As well as sourcing contemporary art by leading global artists, we also collaborate with artists to create custom art commissions tailored to the project.

 Recycling company Olleco recently commissioned a sculpture for the main atrium of their company headquarters.
 Artelier was tasked with identifying and commissioning an artist whose work was in line with Olleco's ethos of recycling and renewal, and could portray these values in a bespoke artwork.

-As part of our end-to-end art consultancy services, we conducted initial art market research into various artists who engaged with the brief's theme of recycling.
+As part of our end-to-end corporate art consultancy services, we conducted initial art market research into various artists who engaged with the brief's theme of recycling.
 We were keen to find artists who incorporated these concepts in both their choice of material, and their inspiration.

 Through careful selection, we created proposals for Olleco, including artists who consciously worked with sustainable materials, and who presented the process of renewal in their art in original ways.